MADE IN GREEN by OEKO-TEX®

 - Criteria and requirements

 Requirements and criteria for marketing MADE IN GREEN on textile products that consumers buy in retail stores:

 - This criterion concerns only wet/chemical production facilities (excluding wet spinning processes).
 Each single component that equals or exceeds 5% of the total weight of the end product must be manufactured in STeP by OEKO-TEX® certified production facilities.
 At least 85% of the total weight of a single finished textile item must have come from STeP by OEKO-TEX® certified production facilities.

 The label issuer must be STeP by OEKO-TEX® certified and fulfil all of the above mentioned criteria.

-Since the Made in Green system is based on both the OEKO-TEX® Standard 100 system and the STeP by OEKO-TEX system, the production conditions are monitored and validated as part of the regular STeP company visits.
+Since the MADE IN GREEN system is based on both the STANDARD 100 by OEKO-TEX system and the STeP by OEKO-TEX system, the production conditions are monitored and validated as part of the regular STeP company visits.
 STeP certified production sites are audited by OEKO-TEX® institutes such as Hohenstein before the first certificate is issued.

 Then there are regular visits, which document continual improvements in the areas of environmental protection, chemical management, working conditions, and health and safety and these are supported by experts.

 - Control tests

-The OEKO-TEX® Standard 100 system monitors Made in Green articles for consumer safety in laboratory tests.
+The STANDARD 100 by OEKO-TEX system monitors MADE IN GREEN articles for consumer safety in laboratory tests.
 In addition, we use regular spot checks in the production facilities and on the market to ensure that the articles marked with the MADE IN GREEN label have been checked for hazardous substances.
 This applies for articles for babies and small children as well as for sports clothing and home textiles.